bids-standard/bids-matlab/CONTRIBUTING.md

 Keep an eye on your GitHub notifications and be prepared to join in that conversation.

-You can update your [fork](https://help.github.com/articles/about-forks/) of the BIDS Specification and the pull request will automatically update with those commits.
+You can update your [fork](https://help.github.com/articles/about-forks/) of BIDS-matlab and the pull request will automatically update with those commits.
 You don't need to submit a new pull request when you make a change in response to a review.